Aisling-C/DataScienceWork/CapstoneProject2/DiabetesPrevalence/README.md

     │   │   ├── ACS_variable_list	<- List of ACS variable names and shorthands
     │   │   └── PEP_API			<- Downloading PEP Population Data from Census API
     │   │
-    │   ├── code_flow       		<- Scripts for streamlining boilerplate
+    │   ├── code_flow       		<- Scripts for reducing boilerplate
     │   │   └── CreateJupyterNotebookHeadings.py
     │   │
     │   ├── models         		<- Script to prepare data for modeling │   │   └── LSTM_Model		<- Functions for reshaping data, test/train splits for LSTM Model
     │
     ├── requirements1                	<- Packages to run notebooks 1-3.
 Python 3.9.5
-    ├── requirements2                	<- Packages to run notebook 4.
+    └── requirements2                	<- Packages to run notebook 4.
 Python 3.6.13.
 					   	Needed to downgrade Python and a few other libraries to play nice with tensorflow 1.14.0

 --------